Dahan Institute of Technology

 Dahan Institute of Technology (DAHAN; 大漢技術學院 (Tāi-hàn Ki-su̍t Ha̍k-īⁿ)) was a private university located in Xincheng District, Hualien County, Taiwan.

 Dahan Institute of Technology offered a range of undergraduate and graduate programs in areas such as electrical engineering, mechanical engineering, civil engineering, electronic engineering, computer science, design, and management.
 The institute also offered doctoral programs in engineering and design.

+The school closed in 2025 due to declining enrollment.
+At its peak, it had an enrollment of over 7,000 students.

 History

 DAHAN was founded in June 1977 as Dahan Junior College of Engineering and Business.
 On 1 August 1999, the college was renamed Dahan Institute of Technology.